kjczarne/mkcommit/README.md

 The most basic validation strategy we use is [validation at the time of message generation](https://github.com/kjczarne/mkcommit/wiki/Validators).

 For validation of commit messages that aren't originally generated with `mkcommit` you can use [Hooks](https://github.com/kjczarne/mkcommit/wiki/Hooks).

+### Built-in suites

+A list of suites that are supported out-of-the-box can be found in our [Wiki](https://github.com/kjczarne/mkcommit/wiki/Suites).